-- 1.2 Government has given local planning authorities the responsibility for ensuring that future new development should embody, as far as possible, the principles of sustainable development.
-The Calderdale Local Development Framework (LDF), which will gradually replace the existing development plan (Replacement Calderdale Unitary Development Plan), will be a significant contributor to ensuring that sustainable development is achieved in the future. - 1.3 The benchmark for assessing sustainability and sustainable development in the UK is "Securing Our Future" (March 2005).
-It builds upon "A Better Quality of Life, A Strategy for Sustainable Development for the UK" published by the Government in 1991.
-Planning Policy Statement 1 (PPS1) "Delivering Sustainable Development", published in January 2005, emphasises the need for the planning process to deliver sustainable development.
-The strategy recognises that in achieving sustainable development, four inter-related and equally important objectives need to be fulfilled.
-These are: - social progress which recognises the needs of everyone; - effective protection of the environment; - prudent use of natural resources; and - maintenance of high and stable levels of economic growth and employment; - 1.4 Future patterns of development in Calderdale will need to embrace these four central sustainability objectives, within the context of specific local sustainability criteria.
-Achieving sustainable development is now at the heart of the development plan process and the emerging LDF will need to embrace sustainability in future development options. - 1.5 Establishing a Settlement Hierarchy is one of the most important ways that the Calderdale LDF can help contribute to the principals of sustainable development.
-This Settlement Hierarchy Study is therefore one of the key pieces of evidence for the Calderdale LDF.
+- 1.3 Government has given local planning authorities the responsibility for ensuring that all future new development should contribute to the achievement of sustainable development.
+The National Planning Policy Framework (NPPF), published in March 2012, sets out the Government's view of what sustainable development means in practice for the planning system.
+The NPPF applies a 'presumption in favour of sustainable development, which should be seen as a golden thread running through both plan-making and decision-taking' (NPPF para.
+14). - 1.4 The Calderdale Local Plan, which will gradually replace the existing development plan (Replacement Calderdale Unitary Development Plan), will be a significant contributor to ensuring that sustainable development is achieved in the future, at the local level.
+The emerging Local Plan will need to embrace the three dimensions of sustainable development in all future development options (the economic role, the social role and the environmental role). - 1.5 The benchmark for assessing sustainability and sustainable development in the UK is "Securing the Future", the UK Sustainable Development Strategy published in March 2005.
+The strategy recognises that in achieving sustainable development, five inter-related and equally important principles need to be fulfilled.
+These are: - 1.
+Living within environmental limits; - 2.
+Ensuring a strong, healthy and just society; - 3.
+Achieving a sustainable economy; - 4.
+Promoting good governance; and - 5.
+Using sound science responsibly. - 1.6 Establishing a Settlement Hierarchy is one of the most important ways that the Calderdale Local Plan can help contribute to the principals of sustainable development.
+This Settlement Hierarchy Study is therefore seen as one of the key pieces of evidence for the Local Plan.